arafel/frogyt/README.md

-Python libraries required: httplib2, gflags
+Python libraries required: httplib2, gflags.

-Also the Google Python API.
-If you have 'mr' installed, run "mr update" (after adding .mrconfig in this directory to your $HOME/.mrtrust file.)

 On Debian, do:

 	sudo apt-get install python-gflags python-httplib2

+Also the Google Python API.
+If you have `mr` installed, run `mr update`, after adding `.mrconfig` in this directory to your `$HOME/.mrtrust` file:

+	echo $PWD/.mrconfig >> $HOME/.mrtrust
+	mr update

+If you don't have `mr` installed:

+	sudo apt-get install mr